manullanes/gettingandcleaning/README.md

 - 10.Data frames asociated with the train examples are **subjects_train** and **X_train**.
 - 11.The merged data frame of the train examples is called **train**.
 - 12.Merging of **test** and **train** data frames.
-- 13.Reshaping of the complete data using melt and dcast comands.
+- 13.Reshaping of the complete data using melt and dcast comands.The data frame **finalData** is obtained.
 - 14.Writting of the tidydata.text in the folder of the project.

 Variables are shown in **bold**